 An easy way to organize important information is to use the pin message feature of the MeetNotes Slack app.
 Add MeetNotes to the slack channel, type @MeetNotes followed by your message and choose the meeting to pin it to.
 Head over to your meeting in MeetNotes and all your pinned messages appear at the top.

 The minute taker’s work begins only when the meeting ends.
 He has to add additional details, organize the notes and share it with all meeting attendees within 24 hours.
-You can organize the notes with ease and the MeetNotes Slack integration enables you to share them as soon as the meeting is done.
+You can organize the notes with ease and the MeetNotes Slack integration enables you to share notes on both public and private Slack channels.

 Sharing notes over Slack reminds attendees of what they committed to during the meeting.
 They are more likely to start working on next steps and honor their commitments.
-Those who missed the meeting can know what happened and stay updated.
+Those who missed the meeting can know what happened and stay updated.f you need to view notes on the go, just ask the MeetNotes Slackbot to fetch it for you.

 5. Find out How Your Meeting Went